s-retlaw/l4srs/README.md

 has only one egress port you can server LDAP, HTTP and use the same port to proxy the meterpreter connection to another local port or another machine.

+This version no longer requires javac to be installed.
+It still allows for dynamic "class building" but does so by altering precompiled classes embeded in the executable"